Looking Closely at the Growth Curve for Unity Biotechnology Inc. (UBX)

-Unity Biotechnology Inc. (NASDAQ:UBX) went down by -11.54% from its latest closing price compared to the recent 1-year high of $9.78.
-The company’s stock price has collected -13.75% of loss in the last five trading sessions.
+Unity Biotechnology Inc. (NASDAQ:UBX) went up by 5.80% from its latest closing price compared to the recent 1-year high of $9.78.
+The company’s stock price has collected -6.41% of loss in the last five trading sessions.
 Press Release reported on 12/22/21 that UNITY Biotechnology Reports Granting of New Employment Inducement Award

 Is It Worth Investing in Unity Biotechnology Inc. (NASDAQ :UBX) Right Now?